54skyxenon/USACO-Training/README.md

 # USACO Training Pages

 My solutions to every [USACO Training Page](https://train.usaco.org) problem as of 2023.
+Also includes the instructional texts.
 I may use more modern APIs and libraries compared to other solution repositories.

 You can copy the template files I use by language, listed alongside this README.
 Don't forget to change your username and replace all instances of `problemname` with the appropriate one.